-There are some qualities that many drivers in long-haul trucking share, though.
-First of all, they share a sense of adventure.
-They love to go through new places and see the sights.
-They don’t mind waking up in a different place every day, and they don’t mind being away from home for days or even weeks at a time.
-Most professionals begin their career in over-the-road trucking.
+There are some qualities that many drivers share: First of all, they share a sense of adventure - they love traveling to new places and seeing the sights.
+They don’t mind waking up in a different place every day and they don’t mind being away from home for periods of time.
+Read more about the ins and outs of trucking on our trucking blog.

 Different Types of Trucking

-No matter where you go or what type of rig you drive, the training is virtually the same.
-All require the same training; what differs is the range and how the drivers are paid.
+No matter where you go or what type of truck you drive, the training is virtually the same.
+All jobs require the same skills and knowledge but what differs is the distance and how drivers are paid.

 Long-haul or over-the-road drivers deliver freight from one location to another across the country.
 You may also drive as part of a team, which means driving in shifts.
 You drive while your partner sleeps.
 Typically, long-haul drivers are paid by the mile meaning the more the drive, the more you make.

-Regional truckers deliver within a set geographic region and may be gone for only a day or two at a time.
-Usually, they’re still paid by the mile.
-They get more time at home than a long-haul driver.
+Regional truckers deliver freight within a set region and are only gone for a day or two at a time.
+Usually, they’re also paid by the mile.
+However, they get more time at home than a long-haul driver.

 Local drivers stay within their local area and are typically home each night.
 These drivers are usually paid by the hour.
-This is great for drivers who want to spend more time at home.
+Local opportunities are great for drivers who want to spend more time at home.

-Every employer/job is different.
-The best thing to do is explore your options, and take time to understand the nuances of the industry to determine if a trucking career is right for you.
+Every employer and job is different.
+The best thing to do is explore your options and take time to understand the needs of the industry to determine which opportunities are best for you.